DAY 1 – Arrive Perth (D)

-Enjoy a relaxed cruise today from the Karri to the coast on the unique Donnelly River.
+Enjoy a relaxed cruise today as we travel from the Karri to the coast on the unique Donnelly River.
 From the lush Jarrah and Marri forests, through the Paperbark and wetlands, to the limestone cliffs and majestic Southern Ocean.
 Learn some of the history of the area and view its beautiful flora and native wildlife.

 DAY 12 – Cape Leeuwin, Margaret River (B,L,D)

 We take a drive this morning to Cape Leeuwin where the Southern and Indian Oceans meet, stopping for a cuppa at Boranup Karri Forest.
 In the blue wren bush setting, visit the gallery showcasing a wonderful collection of paintings, furniture and blown glass that captivates the imagination.
 Heading north we continue on into the heart of Western Australia’s wine growing area with a stop for lunch and a wine tasting at one of Margaret River’s famous wineries.
 1 Night Stay: Stay Margaret River, Margaret River

 DAY 13 – Cape Naturalist & Canal Rocks, Busselton, Perth (B,L,D)